domonda/api/README.md

 ### Upload company master data as JSON

-Updating the master-data of a client-company can be done in bulk using the REST API with JSON data.
-In general those API endpoints follow an `upsert` logic, meaning that if data records can be identified by an ID or name, they will be updated with the provided data, else new records will be inserted.
+Updating the master data of a client-company can be done in bulk using the REST API with JSON data.
+In general, those API endpoints follow an `upsert` logic, meaning that if data records can be identified by an ID or name, they will be updated with the provided data, else new records will be inserted.

-For those endpoints we also provide a Go SDK with the package [github.com/domonda/api/golang/domonda](https://pkg.go.dev/github.com/domonda/api/golang/domonda).
+For those endpoints, we also provide a Go SDK with the package [github.com/domonda/api/golang/domonda](https://pkg.go.dev/github.com/domonda/api/golang/domonda).

-Using this Go package to make API requests has the benefit of basic client side validation of the data before sending the request and the client package will always be kept up to date with the API server implementation.
+Using this Go package to make API requests has the benefit of basic client-side validation of the data before sending the request and the client package will always be kept up to date with the API server implementation.

-The server is also implemented with Go and uses the standard library JSON parser which is documented here: <https://pkg.go.dev/encoding/json>.
+The server is also implemented with Go and uses the standard library JSON parser, which is documented here: <https://pkg.go.dev/encoding/json>.

 The struct types in `github.com/domonda/api/golang/domonda` define the JSON API where every struct is mapped to a JSON object